billcxx/MUPRO-visualization/README.md

 After bundle all dynamic library into the app, we can build the dmg file
 ```brew install create-dmg```
 ```create-dmg --window-pos 200 120 --window-size 800 400 --app-drop-link 600 185 MuViz.dmg Release/```

+# Windows

+Add bin directory of your Qt installation (e.g. <QT_DIR\bin>) to the PATH variable and then run: windeployqt <path-to-app-binary>

+Also copy all vtk dll to the directory, start the application and then delete the dlls.

+Reconfigure and generate the project and then build the PACKAGE target.